cs264sp25-homework/team-03/README.md

 1. **Frontend Changes**:
    - Edit files in the `src` directory
    - Key components are in `src/components`
+   - UI components use shadcn/ui for consistent styling

 2. **Backend Changes**:
    - Edit files in the `convex` directory